seven-technologies-cloud/pythonrest/README.md

 Generated API environment variables can be found on src/e_Infra/g_Environment/EnvironmentVariables.py and each one has the following utility:
 - **domain_like_left** – Defines SQL's "LIKE" operator's behavior in relation to specified table columns.
 Columns defined here will have "%COLUMN_VALUE" search behavior whenever it's value is defined on a query parameter.
 Example:
     - Test
     - 1Test
     - NameTest
     - Example-Test

 - **domain_like_right** – Defines SQL's "LIKE" operator's behavior in relation to specified table columns.
 Columns defined here will have "COLUMN_VALUE%" search behavior whenever it's value is defined on a query parameter.
 Example:
     - Test
     - Test1
     - Test Name
     - Test-Example

 - **domain_like_full** – Defines SQL's "LIKE" operator's behavior in relation to specified table columns.
 Columns defined here will have "%COLUMN_VALUE%" search behavior whenever a it's value is defined on a query parameter.
 Example:
     - Test
     - Test1
     - TestName
     - Test-Example
     - 1Test
     - NameTest
     - Example-Test

 - **date_valid_masks** – Specifies the date formats accepted by the API.
 Valid values are:
+    - "%Y-%m-%d" - This value accepts dates on YYYY-MM-DD format
+    - "%d-%m-%Y" - This value accepts dates on DD-MM-YYYY format
+    - "%Y/%m/%d" - This value accepts dates on YYYY/MM/DD format
+    - "%d/%m/%Y" - This value accepts dates on DD/MM/YYYY format
+    - "%m-%d-%Y" - This value accepts dates on MM-DD-YYYY format
+    - "%m/%d/%Y" - This value accepts dates on MM/DD/YYYY format
+    Your end result can be a combination of two or more of the previous options, like the following examples:
-- "%Y-%m-%d, %d-%m-%Y, %Y/%m/%d, %d/%m/%Y" This value accepts dates on YYYY-MM-DD, DD-MM-YYYY, YYYY/MM/DD and DD/MM/YYYY formats
+    - "%Y-%m-%d, %d-%m-%Y, %Y/%m/%d, %d/%m/%Y" This value accepts dates on YYYY-MM-DD, DD-MM-YYYY, YYYY/MM/DD and DD/MM/YYYY formats(default API generation behavior with us-datetimes set to false)
-- "%Y-%m-%d, %m-%d-%Y, %Y/%m/%d, %m/%d/%Y" This value accepts dates on YYYY-MM-DD, DD-MM-YYYY, YYYY/MM/DD and DD/MM/YYYY formats
+    - "%Y-%m-%d, %m-%d-%Y, %Y/%m/%d, %m/%d/%Y" This value accepts dates on YYYY-MM-DD, MM-DD-YYYY, YYYY/MM/DD and MM/DD/YYYY formats(default API generation behavior with us-datetimes set to true)

-## ⚠️ Disclaimer
+    ⚠️ Disclaimer
     The previous behavior affects all fields from all database tables, is is not possible at this point to specify these rules for specific table columns

 - **time_valid_masks** – Specifies the time formats accepted by the API.
 Valid values are:
     - "%H:%M:%S" This value accepts times on HH:MM:SS format
     - "%I:%M:%S %p" This value accepts times on HH:MM:SS AM/PM format
     - "%H:%M" This value accepts times on HH:MM format
     - "%I:%M %p" This value accepts times on HH:MM AM/PM format
     - "%I:%M:%S%p" This value accepts times on HH:MM:SSAM/PM format
     - "%I:%M%p" This value accepts times on HH:MMAM/PM format
     Your end result can be a combination of two or more of the previous options, like the following example(default API generation behavior):
     - "%H:%M:%S, %I:%M:%S %p, %H:%M, %I:%M %p, %I:%M:%S%p, %I:%M%p"

-## ⚠️ Disclaimer
+    ⚠️ Disclaimer
     The previous behavior affects all fields from all database tables, is is not possible at this point to specify these rules for specific table columns

 - **query_limit** – Global result limiting of GET requests CRUD routes can return.
 Default value '*' means your CRUD GET requests won't have a maximum limit and will retrieve all data from a specified query even if your pagination or query limit parameters are not set.
 Valid values are any integer natural numbers (greater than 0) or '*'